On the Complexity of Barrier Resilience for Fat Regions: Introduction

 \subsection{Related Work}

 Despite the seemingly small change from a rectangular strip to an annulus, the second problem still remains open, even for the case in which regions are unit disks in $\R^2$.
-There has been partial progress towards settling the question: Bereg and Kirkpatrick~\cite {bk-abrwsn-09} present a factor $5/3$ approximation algorithm for the unit disk case.
-Afterwards, Alt \etal~\cite {acgk-cpslsa-11} and Tseng and Kirkpatrick~\cite {tk-brsn-11} independently show that if the regions are line segments in $\R^2$, the problem is NP-hard.
+There has been partial progress towards settling the question: Bereg and Kirkpatrick~\cite {bk-abrwsn-09} present a factor $5/3$-approximation algorithm for the unit disk case.
+This result was very recently improved to a 1.5-approximation by Chan and Kirkpatrick~\cite{ck-mpamcppaabr-14}.
+On the negative side, Alt \etal~\cite {acgk-cpslsa-11}, Tseng and Kirkpatrick~\cite {tk-brsn-11}, and Yang~\cite[Section 5.1]{y-sppacgatm-12} independently showed that if the regions are line segments in $\R^2$, the problem is NP-hard.
+Tseng and Kirkpatrick~\cite{tk-brsn-11} also sketched how to extend their proof for the case in which the input consists of (translated and rotated) copies of a fixed square or ellipse.

-The problem of covering barriers with sensors is very current and has received a lot of attention in the sensor network community (e.g.~\cite {c-kbcm-12,cglw-ammsm-12,hclss-cebc-12}).
-In the algorithms community, problems involving region intersection graphs are also popular.
-Gibson~\etal~\cite {gkv-ipud-11} study the opposite problem of ours: compute the maximum number of disks one can remove such that $p$ and $q$ are still separated.
+The problem of covering barriers with sensors has received a lot of attention in the sensor network community (e.g.,~\cite {c-kbcm-12,cglw-ammsm-12,hclss-cebc-12}).
+In the algorithms community, closely related problems involving region intersection graphs have also become quite popular.
+Gibson~\etal~\cite {gkv-ipud-11} study a problem that is, in a sense, opposite of ours: given a set of points and disks separating them (i.e., every path between two points intersects some disk), compute the maximum number of disks one can remove while keeping the points separated.
+They present a constant-factor approximation algorithm for this problem.
+Later, Penninger and Vigan showed that the problem is NP-complete~\cite{pv-psiuudnp-13}.
+Recently, Cabello and Giannopoulos~\cite{Cabello2016} gave a cubic-time algorithm for the case where only two points have to be kept separated, for barriers that are arbitrary connected curves (under some mild assumptions).